distillpub/post--multimodal/src/paper.md

 We typically care about features because they’re useful, and CLIP’s features are more useful than most.
 These features, when ensembled, allow direct retrieval on a variety of queries via the dot product alone.

-Untangling the image into its semantics <d-cite bibtex-key="dicarlo2012does" /> enables the model to perform a wide variety of downstream tasks including imagenet classification, facial expression detection, geolocalization and more.
+Untangling the image into its semantics <d-cite bibtex-key="dicarlo2012does" /> enables the model to perform a wide variety of downstream tasks including ImageNet classification, facial expression detection, geolocalization and more.
 How do they do this?
 Answering these questions will require us to look at how neurons work in concert to represent a broader space of concepts.

-To begin, we’ll make this question concrete by taking a deep dive into one particular task: the Imagenet challenge.
+To begin, we’ll make this question concrete by taking a deep dive into one particular task: the ImageNet challenge.

 <h3 id="imagenet-challenge">
-The Imagenet Challenge
+The ImageNet Challenge
 </h3>

-To study how CLIP classifies Imagenet, it helps to look at the simplest case.
+To study how CLIP classifies ImageNet, it helps to look at the simplest case.
 We use a sparse linear model for this purpose, following the methodology of Radford et al <d-cite bibtex-key="radford2020clip" />.
 With each class using only 3 neurons on average, it is easy to look at all of the weights.
 This model, by any modern standard, fares poorly with a top-5 accuracy of 56.4%, but the surprising thing is that such a miserly model can do anything at all.
 How is each weight carrying so much weight?

 ImageNet <d-cite bibtex-key="deng2009imagenet" /> organizes images into categories borrowed from another project called WordNet.
 Neural networks typically classify images treating ImageNet classes as structureless labels.
 But WordNet actually gives them a rich structure of higher level nodes.
 For example, a Labrador Retriever is a Canine which is a Mammal which is an Animal.